 Chancellor’s Committee on Sustainability and Energy

-The CCSE Biodiversity and Green Infrastructure (formerly Grounds) subcommittee makes recommendations on policies that guide the management and maintenance of UIC’s landscape and non-building facilities, including the care of trees on campus, native plants and pollinators, as well as management of stormwater (Green Stormwater Infrastructure Implementation Plan).
+The CCSE Biodiversity and Green Infrastructure (formerly Grounds) subcommittee makes recommendations on policies that guide the management and maintenance of UIC’s landscape and non-building facilities, including the care of trees on campus (UIC Tree Care Plan), native plants and pollinators (Campus Pollinator Habitat Plan), as well as management of stormwater (Green Stormwater Infrastructure Implementation Plan).

-The CCSE Teaching and Learning subcommittee recommends a campus-level commitment to strategically integrate sustainability themes into the undergraduate curriculum using two sets of recommendations, those from the UIC Climate Commitments and those from “To Green and Beyond: Excellence Through Sustainability at UIC.”
+The CCSE Education and Research subcommittee recommends a campus-level commitment to strategically integrate sustainability themes into the undergraduate curriculum using two sets of recommendations, those from the UIC Climate Commitments and those from “To Green and Beyond: Excellence Through Sustainability at UIC.

 The CCSE Transportation subcommittee examines transportation on and to campus, including air travel for university business, develops transportation policies, and monitor progress towards reducing greenhouse gas emissions from the campus fleet and through commuting patterns.